Connect with others who understand.

 Inheritance patterns vary among different types of epilepsy.
 Some types of epilepsy have an entirely genetic cause.
 In other cases, genes are just one of several factors in a person’s epilepsy diagnosis.

+For example, generalized epilepsy and especially subtypes like juvenile myoclonic epilepsy have been shown to have a strong genetic link.
 Other factors that may influence a person’s risk of having genetic epilepsy include:

 • Family history of epilepsy syndromes and seizure disorders

-• Environmental and other external factors
+• Environmental and other external factors, such as head trauma

 Seizure Type